NEW! Relationship Anxiety Quiz

-The Group Therapy Techniques Grad School Didn't CoverÂ
+Effective Group Therapy Techniques & Interventions Grad School Didn't Cover

 Most therapists are taught the theory of group work.
-Far fewer are taught the group therapy techniques that actually help when a member goes silent, conflict breaks out, or the room suddenly feels stuck.
+Far fewer are taught the group therapy techniques & interventions that actually help when a member goes silent, conflict breaks out, or the room suddenly feels stuck.

 Written by Oliver Drakeford, LMFT, Certified Group Psychotherapist, a Los Angeles-based therapist, group facilitator, and former Adjunct Professor at Antioch University teaching Group Process.